jquery/contribute.jquery.org/pages/support.md

 better developer (and the thanks you'll receive) is pretty fulfilling &mdash; and can be addictive!

-## Broaden Your Knowledge, Deepen Your Perpsective
+## Broaden Your Knowledge, Deepen Your Perspective

 Making yourself available to help with support is an organic way expand your exposure to aspects of the API and different techniques you (and your